-In December 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51.
+The Company adopted SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51 effective January 2, 2009.
 SFAS No. 160 changes the manner of presentation and related disclosures for the noncontrolling interest in a subsidiary (formerly referred to as a minority interest) and for the deconsolidation of a subsidiary.
-The Company adopted SFAS No. 160 effective January 2, 2009.
-The changes are reflected retrospectively in the Company's unaudited condensed consolidated financial statements and Note 7.
+The presentation changes are reflected retrospectively in the Company's unaudited condensed consolidated financial statements and Note 8.
+SFAS No. 160 also changes the measurement principles for noncontrolling interests by permitting the recognition of a deficit balance.
+Since the measurement principles cannot be applied retrospectively, the deficit in NCM LLC's equity accounts due to distributions at the time of the IPO and related transactions, are reported at zero for all periods through January 1, 2009.
+The noncontrolling interest in NCM LLC's deficit through January 1, 2009, has been charged against NCM Inc.'s additional paid-in capital (deficit).

 In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities.
 The new standard changes the manner of presentation and related disclosures of the fair values of derivative instruments and their gains and losses.
-The Company adopted SFAS No. 161 effective January 2, 2009 (see Note 6).
+The Company adopted SFAS No. 161 effective January 2, 2009 (see Note 7).